usbbluetooth/usbbluetooth/README.md

 LibUSB based Bluetooth device driver.
 Take full control of your USB Bluetooth devices using C!

+For general documentation about the project, please visit [usbbluetooth.github.io](https://usbbluetooth.github.io).

 For a python version of this library, checkout [UsbBluetooth for Python](https://github.com/usbbluetooth/usbbluetooth-python).

 ## Usage